Don’t Ignore the Basics When Hiring a Web Developer

 You’ve interviewed several firms to develop your website.
 You’ve picked the one that could best meet all of your business needs now and in the future.
 You’ve signed the contract and forked over an initial payment to get the project rolling.
 It’s only much later in the relationship that you discover that you missed a few things that didn’t seem important then, but are critical now.

 For example, you might eventually have to go with a different web hosting provider, or change the domain registrar.
-You might want to abandon Joomla in favor of WordPress.
+You might want to abandon Drupal or Joomla in favor of WordPress.
 You might even need to find a different web development firm.
 There are lots of solid reasons for making these and other changes as the years go by, but actually implementing them can be frustrating and time consuming because…

 - You don’t know where your website is currently hosted